mfornace/rebind/README.md

 At the very least put `start_time` into Context.
 Problem with giving the short circuit API is partially that it can be ignored in a test.
 It is fully possible to truncate the test once `start_time` is inside, or any other possible version.
-Possibly `start_time` should be given to callback, or `start_time` and `current_time`.
+Possibly `start_time` should be given to handler, or `start_time` and `current_time`.
-Standardize what callback return value means, add skip event if needed.
+Standardize what handler return value means, add skip event if needed.

 ### Variant
 - `complex<Real>` is probably not that useful, but it's included (in Python so whatever)